Authentication

 Single Sign-On (SSO)

-Once your domain is verified, you have access to the Single Sign-On (SSO) section to configure SSO for your Devolutions Hub users.
+You have access to the Single Sign-On (SSO) section to configure SSO for your Devolutions Hub users.
 Start by selecting the identity manager of your choice between Microsoft and Okta.

 Administration – Authentication – Single Sign-On (SSO)